duffylaura/README-maker/Develop/README.md

   ## Contributing

-  The following people collaborated on this project with me: sdljflksd.
+  The following people collaborated on this project with me: sdlflkdj.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/sdlfjjlk/sdkfjslf).
+Get started [here](github.com/sdfjdsl/sdlfjlsd).

   ## Tests

-  sdlkjflds
+  sdlfjdlj

   ## Questions

-  Please email sdlfjsldif or contact me thgrough GitHub [github.com/sdlfjjlk/sdkfjslf](github.com/sdlfjjlk/sdkfjslf).
+  Please email slkdjflkdsj or contact me thgrough GitHub [github.com/sdfjdsl/sdlfjlsd](github.com/sdfjdsl/sdlfjlsd).